Contact Us

 Region Legal Compliance

-US Region If you’re thinking of creating an online P2P product for the US market, it becomes somewhat complicated.
+US Region If you’re considering creating an online peer-to-peer product for the US market, it becomes somewhat complicated.
 Why?

 This is because the USA has over eight federal regulatory agencies for FinTech.
 Also, all 50 states of the US have laws regulating financial transactions.

-The UK There is no legislation in the UK which is aimed specifically at the FinTech sector.
+The UK There is no legislation in the UK specifically aimed at the FinTech sector.

 Any additional relevant regulatory regimes would likely be specific to the sector in which a particular FinTech firm operates.

-The Financial Conduct Authority makes financial regulations in the UK.
+The Financial Conduct Authority is responsible for regulating financial matters in the UK.

 E.U.
 The details of E.U. regulations on FinTech are expressly laid out in Directive (EU) 2015/2366.

-There is a list of specific rules on how your app should manage and operate with personal and financial data.
-You can read more here.
+There is a list of specific rules on how your app should manage and operate with personal and sensitive financial data.
+You can read more here

-APAC region (Asia-Pacific) If your P2P app is for the Asian region, it’s sacrosanct that you get approval from a different nation’s regulatory body.
+APAC region (Asia-Pacific) If your P2P app is intended for the Asian region, it’s essential that you obtain approval from the regulatory body of a different nation.

 For China, you must get approval from the FinTech committee under the People’s Bank of China.

-To sell to the Australian market, you need to comply with the legal issues stipulated by the Australian Securities and Investments Commission.
+To sell to the Australian market, you must comply with the legal requirements stipulated by the Australian Securities and Investments Commission.

 The Business Model Challenges to Consider and Solve

-The challenges that you need to take into account during your P2P payment application developmental process include:
+The challenges that you need to take into account during your P2P mobile payment app development process include:

 Challenges Description

-Geo limitations As seen above, each region has its distinct regulators who formulate different rules.
+Geo limitations As shown above, each region has its own distinct regulators, who formulate different rules.

-As a startup, it’s imperative to take into account all geographical restrictions when developing your P2P application.
+As a startup, it’s imperative to consider all geographical restrictions when developing your P2P application.

 Dispute settlement Disagreement is inevitable when you’re dealing with financial transactions.